G. Sue Kasun

 Kasun, G.S.
 (2016).
 “Interplay of a way of a knowing among Mexican-origin transnationals: Chaining to the border and to transnational communities.”
 Teachers College Record 119(9).

 Kasun, G. S. (2016).
-“Ways of knowing: A framework for educators to understand Mexican-origin transnational families for educational equity.”
+“Ways of Knowing: A framework for educators to understand Mexican-origin transnational families for educational equity.”
 Equity & Excellence in Education 49(2), p.
 129-142.

 Kasun, G.S.
 (2015). “‘The only Mexican in the room’: Sobrevivencia as a way of knowing for Mexican transnational students and families.”
 Anthropology & Education Quarterly 46(3), p.
 277-294.